ethereum/hive/README.md

 ## Enode script

-For devp2p tests or other simulations that require to know the specific enode of the client instance, the client must provide an `enode.sh` that echoes the enode of the running instance.
-This is executed by the Hive host remotely to get the id.
+For devp2p tests or other simulations that require to know the specific enode URL of the client instance, the client must provide an `enode.sh` that echoes the enode of the running instance.
+This is executed by the Hive host remotely in order to retrieve the enode URL.

 ## Starting the client